tanducmai/tanducmai/README.md

 # $ whoami

-- 💻: I'm a Networking and Cybersecurity student.
+- :mortar_board:: I'm a Networking and Cybersecurity student.
-- 🔭: [My](https://tanducmai.com/) portfolio and continuous-learning blog.
+- :telescope:: [My](https://tanducmai.com/) portfolio and continuous-learning blog.
-- 🌱: I'm currently learning everything that is cybersecurity-related.
+- :seedling:: I'm currently learning everything that is cybersecurity-related.
-- 🌏: I regularly partake in open-source projects.
+- :earth_asia:: I regularly partake in open-source projects.
-- 💬: `It is not complicated, it is just unfamiliar.`
+- :speech_balloon:: `It is not complicated, it is just unfamiliar.`

-# 🪧 Personal Card
+# :credit_card: Personal Card

 Connect with me via the terminal by issuing the following `npx` command: